-The department of Academic Support has adopted an internal grievance procedure providing for the equitable resolution, within a reasonable time, of complaints by students with disabilities alleging violations of their rights under the Americans with Disabilities Act ("ADA") and under Section 504 of the Rehabilitation Act of 1973 ("Section 504").
+The department of Academic Success has adopted an internal grievance procedure providing for the equitable resolution, within a reasonable time, of complaints by students with disabilities alleging violations of their rights under the Americans with Disabilities Act ("ADA") and under Section 504 of the Rehabilitation Act of 1973 ("Section 504").
 Please follow the following steps to resolve a complaint.

-- 1. All requests for accommodations or special services should first be brought to the Director of Academic Support.
+- All requests for accommodations or special services should first be brought to the Director of Academic Success and Accessibility.
 Problems with approved accommodations or services should first be reported to the Director in writing. - 2.
-If the student is unable to resolve the matter with the Director, the student and the Director should forward the complaint to the Associate Dean for Academic Affairs for an informal resolution.
+If the student is unable to resolve the matter with the Director, the student and the Director should forward the complaint to the Associate Dean for Student Affairs for an informal resolution.
 The Associate Dean will arrange a meeting with the student and Director within 10 business days of receiving the complaint. - 3.
-In the event that the student is dissatisfied with the informal resolution, he/she may file a complaint with the Dean of Campbell Law School and the 504 Compliance Officer of Campbell University, Laura Rich.
+In the event that the student is dissatisfied with the informal resolution, he/she may file a complaint with the Dean of Campbell Law School and/or the Dean of Student Well-Being, Laura Rich, at Campbell University (Main Campus).